elianafang/reply2reviewer_ZGRr/README.md

 We thank the reviewer for pointing out the need for a more rigorous theoretical treatment of FIFR.
 We agree that beyond intuitive motivation, it is important to provide formal analysis to support its validity and convergence behavior.

-In response, we have included a dedicated analytical section titled "Interpretability of FIFR"(See Figure Re.1) in the appendix.
+In response, we have included a dedicated analytical section titled "Interpretability of FIFR"(👉**see Figure Re.1**) in the appendix.
 This section provides formal definitions, derivations, and justifications, including a similarity-weighted diffusion operator, an alignment metric, and a discussion on convergence stability.
 As shown in Figure Re.1, these additions demonstrate that FIFR operates as a semantic-aware modulation mechanism while preserving the convergence behavior of the base diffusion process.

 Thank you again for your constructive suggestion, which helped us significantly strengthen the theoretical soundness of our method.